 Course ContentAll BTEC Performing Arts courses consist of core and specialist units.
 Parts of the core are common to all courses - the parts dealing with the background to Performing Arts and professional practice in the industry, for example.
 For Technical Theatre, students are involved in technical production processes and projects.
 These give students opportunities to extend and practice their technical skills in real working contexts.

-There will be numerous opportunities for involvement in projects with Performing Arts students from other areas in the College theatre, as well as opportunities to work with Media Studies students who regularly make films as part of their courses and Music students who frequently perform their own gigs in local venues as well as at the College.
-In addition to the main units, we also give you the chance to combine your course with additional qualifications.
-This might mean a GCSE re-sit or the opportunity to study an AS/A2 Level.
+There will be numerous opportunities for involvement in projects with Performing Arts students in the College, as well as opportunities to work with Media Studies students who regularly make films as part of their courses and Music students who frequently perform their own gigs in local venues as well as at the College.

 Entry RequirementsFour GCSEs at grade C/4 or above, BTEC Level 2 Diploma (Merit), or BTEC Extended Certificate (Merit) plus one GCSE at C/4 or above.
 Profile must include English or Mathematics GCSE at C/4 or above.
-Satisfactory reference and interview.
-Equivalent qualifcations will be considered.
+If you have not achieved GCSE Maths and or English Grade C/4 or above, retake classes in these subjects will be a compulsory part of your study programme.
+All applications are subject to a satisfactory reference and interview.
 Experience in some aspect of technical/backstage work is useful.

 International Entry RequirementsHigh School Leavers Certificate at C grade or above or other related comparable qualification.
 IELTS 5.0 or equivalent English Language Certificate.
 Satisfactory reference.
 Telephone interview may be required.